Language Models

 results.models

-This will return the following information about the default model that was used:
+This will return the following information about the default model that was used (note the default model may have changed since this page was last updated):

 To learn more about all the components of a Results object, please see the Results section.